RIOJA. A Clumpy Galaxy Assembly at Redshift 6.81 Revealed by JWST: Introduction

 Previous studies have shown that galaxies at high redshift exhibit irregular morphologies and disturbed kinematics, such as clumpy structures and asymmetric velocity fields \citep[e.g.,][]{Guo+15,Wisnioski+15,Simons+16,Shibuya+16,Rodrigues+17,Chen+23,Sugahara+25,Scholtz+25,Shibuya+25,Harikane+25a}.
 The increasing prevalence of such irregular systems toward earlier cosmic times is broadly consistent with the rising galaxy major merger rate, which is predicted to scale as $\propto (1+z)^{2-3}$ \citep[e.g.,][]{FakhouriMa08,Conselice+09,Rodriguez-Gomez+15,Duan+25}.
 Mergers are known to disrupt both morphology and kinematics, often enhancing gas accretion and triggering bursts of star formation (\citealt{MihosHernquist94,MihosHernquist96,BarnesHernquist96,DiMatteo+07}; but see also \citealt{Fensch+17}).
-In addition to mergers, simulations have suggested that cold gas inflows along cosmic filaments, referred to as ``cold streams'', can drive violent disk instabilities, leading to the formation of massive star-forming clumps within gas-rich disks \citep[e.g.,][]{Dekel+09,Ceverino+10,DekelKrumholz13,Mandelker+17}.
+Recent JWST observations have further revealed extreme examples of merger-driven systems at high redshift, including multi-galaxy assemblies with numerous clumps and extended ionized gas structures \citep[e.g.,][]{Hu+25}.
+Beyond mergers, theoretical studies have shown that gas-rich and highly turbulent disks at high redshift are inherently susceptible to gravitational instability, which can give rise to massive star-forming clumps \citep[e.g.,][]{KrumholzBurkert10,Romeo+10,Forbes+14,RomeoAgertz14,InoueS+16}.
+Simulations also have suggested that cold gas inflows along cosmic filaments, referred to as ``cold streams'', can drive violent disk instabilities, leading to the formation of massive star-forming clumps within gas-rich disks \citep[e.g.,][]{Dekel+09,Ceverino+10,DekelKrumholz13,Mandelker+17}.
 These scenarios provide theoretical support for the prevalence of clumpy galaxies at high redshift.

 At the same time, recent ALMA and JWST observations have revealed massive, rotation-dominated disk galaxies even at $z > 3$, with dynamical properties comparable to those of nearby spiral galaxies (\citealt{Rizzo+20, Neeleman+20,TsukuiIguchi21,Costantin+23,Umehata+25}; see also \citealt{Parlanti+23,Parlanti+24,Fujimoto+25}).
 This growing diversity of morpho-kinematic structures in the early Universe underscores the need for spatially and spectrally resolved studies of galaxies at $z > 6$.
 Such observations are essential for understanding the physical mechanisms that regulate star formation modes and for revealing the role of galaxies in the cosmic reionization.